 Not knowing exactly where they were going, this group of GOD’S CHILD Project staff and volunteers crossed the Guatemalan – El Salvadoran border and drove until, one sudden moment, Mr. Atkinson told the driver to “slow down and turn hard right.”
 After following a rough dirt road for 10 minutes, the group came across a small uncharted community of survivors from one of the many massacres that had occurred in El Salvador during the 1980’s and early 1990’s.
 “Here is where we start our new program,” Mr. Atkinson said.

-From such simple beginnings, The GOD’S CHILD Project’s presence in Guatemala has grown since 2005 to where today nearly one hundred extremely poor families are assisted with monthly distributions of food, clothing, housing repairs, and medical care, in addition to scholarships, uniforms, and school supplies for the children the Project assists to go to school.
+From such simple beginnings, The GOD’S CHILD Project’s presence in El Salvador has grown since 2005 to where today nearly one hundred extremely poor families are assisted with monthly distributions of food, clothing, housing repairs, and medical care, in addition to scholarships, uniforms, and school supplies for the children the Project assists to go to school.

 The GOD’S CHILD Project’s effort in El Salvador is realized through the Guatemalan staff of the Asociación Nuestros Ahijados of Guatemala professional team of teachers and medical personnel, assisted by volunteers.
 This combined international team, known as ANA, brings academic education, vocational-technical training, medical and dental care, crisis intervention, and family support to nearly 100 children, family members, and community residents.
 In addition, The GOD’S CHILD Project and ANA in El Salvador regularly host community-wide services such as Mothers Groups, professional training for community educators and health workers, and public distributions of donated vegetables, clothing, and household supplies.